-I am in a scientific field.
+As a veterinarian, I come from a scientific field.
 I collect as much information as I can about an issue and then carefully consider all outcomes.
-With this approach, I can make well-informed choices and guide policy decisions that would best benefit our citizens.
+With this approach, I will make well-informed choices and guide policy decisions that would best benefit our citizens.

-My moral compass is partly guided by a principle in medicine – Above all do no harm.
-Reason and compassion go into my decision making.
+My moral compass is partly guided by a principle in medicine – above all do no harm.
+Reason and compassion help to guide my decision making.

-I welcome support from all Americans.
+I welcome support from all Americans, regardless of political affiliation.
 I pledge to work together with all parties to achieve goals for the good of the country.

-Affordable, accessible, and usable healthcare is a key component to a thriving economy, a top rate educational system, and a capable military.
+Affordable and accessible healthcare is a key component to a thriving economy and a top rate educational system.
 Other industrialized nations have shown it is possible to have high quality, affordable and fair systems.
 What they can do, we should be able to do at least as well.
 We must continue to refine our system until it is working fairly and is sustainable.
 But the real goal is not access to health care, but good health.
 Such an approach requires an enhanced emphasis on promoting proper nutrition and preventive services.
 I would work hard to ensure Coloradans are not burdened by health care costs for their employees or for themselves.
 We need to simplify the system and continue moving forward together to solve the issues surrounding health care.
 Having millions without health care is expensive and inefficient for every single American.
 We can put our heads together to save lives and taxpayer’s hard earned money.

-Over time coal-fired steam engines replaced horses, oil supplanted coal, natural gas edging out oil; each a more efficient and mostly cleaner source of energy than the last.
-The trend continues today.
-We are in an exciting time of transition as there are multiple sources of energy at our disposal.
-The age of dependence on fossil fuels is passing.
-Yes, we still use these energy sources and should continue to work to make sure oil, gas and coal retrieval is done intelligently and safely.
-As alternative, renewal energy sources continue to become more and more cost effective we are seeing a growing economy with jobs and income for those involved.
-Our eastern plains can look to these technologies to harvest the great resources of solar and wind in the 4th district.
-Colorado can be a leader for the rest of the country in how development of these energy sources can stimulate the economy, create jobs and leave a great legacy and healthier environment for generations of Coloradans to follow.
-Clean air and water are non-partisan, and the transition to cleaner sources of energy will have benefits well beyond just the electricity generated.
+Our economy is in an exciting time of transition as there are multiple sources of energy at our disposal and emerging technology that will make our energy more affordable, cleaner, and will guarantee America’s energy independence.
+While our economy and infrastructure still depend on carbon fuels, we should continue to work to make sure oil, gas and coal retrieval is done intelligently and safely.
+As renewal energy sources continue to become more cost effective we are seeing a growing economy with jobs and income for those involved, especially here on Colorado’s eastern plains.
+Our communities can look to these technologies to harvest the great resources of solar and wind in the 4th Congressional District.
+Colorado can be a leader for the rest of the country in how development of these energy sources can stimulate and stabilize the economy, create good-paying jobs and leave a healthier environment for generations of Coloradans to follow.

 We need to insure that all Coloradans and all Americans get the education needed to fulfill each individual’s potential and have a shared understanding of the American experience.
 It is in all of our interests to have the best schools and most highly educated students.
 If we put our effort toward supporting great schools, no matter the location, and put more value on the teaching profession itself, then we can foster an educated populace.
 Public schools have been and should continue to be the bedrock of our Republic.
 Having a healthy and educated population is the best defense we can have.
 Education is the best anti-poverty program ever.
 The more value we place in education the more jobs will be created, as an educated citizenry leads to jobs through innovation.